 There was a real stabilization crisis, but it showed itself in a different way.
 One of the things that happens in an inflation, and especially in a hyperinflation, is that labor is employed in different directions than the normal ones, and when the inflation is over, this abnormal demand disappears.
-During an inflation labor is drawn into luxury lines—furs, perfumes, jewelry, expensive hotels, nightclubs—and many essentials are comparatively neglected.
-In Germany labor went particularly into fixed capital, into the erection of new plant, and into the overexpansion of industries making "instrumental" goods.
+During an inflation, labor is drawn into luxury lines—furs, perfumes, jewelry, expensive hotels, nightclubs—and many essentials are comparatively neglected.
+In Germany, labor went particularly into fixed capital, into the erection of new plant, and into the overexpansion of industries making "instrumental" goods.
 And then, suddenly, as one industrialist bluntly put it, many of these factories were found to be "nothing but rubbish."
 In many cases it was soon found to be a mistake even to keep them closed down in the hope of reopening later.
 The mere cost of maintenance was excessive.
 It was cheaper to demolish them.

 In brief, when the inflation ended, the distortions and illusions to which it had given rise came to an end with it.
 Parts of the economy had been overdeveloped at the expense of the rest.
 The inflation had produced a great lowering of real wages.
 In the first months of1924 a big increase took place in the average incomes of individual workers as well as in employment.
 The index of real incomes rose from 68.1 in January 1924 to 124 in June 1928.
 This led to a great increase in the demand for consumption goods, and to a corresponding fall in the production of capital or instrumental goods.
-There was suddenly recognized to have been a great overproduction of coal, iron and steel.
+There was suddenly what was recognized as a great overproduction of coal, iron, and steel.
 Unemployment set in in these industries.
 But once again, careful attention was paid to production costs, and there was a return to labor efficiency.

 There was apparently a great shortage of working capital, if we judge by interest rates.
-In April and May of 1924 the rate for monthly loans rose in Berlin to a level equivalent to 72 per cent a year.
+In April and May of 1924 the rate for monthly loans rose in Berlin to a level equivalent to 72 percent a year.
 But a large part of this reflected continuing distrust of the stability of the new currency.
-At the same time loans in foreign currencies were only 16 per cent.
-And in October 1924, for example, when rates for loans in marks had fallen to 13 per cent, loans in foreign currencies were down to 7.2 per cent.
+At the same time loans in foreign currencies were only 16 percent.
+And in October 1924, for example, when rates for loans in marks had fallen to 13 percent, loans in foreign currencies were down to 7.2 percent.

 It would be difficult to sum up the whole German inflation episode better than Bresciani-Turroni himself did in the concluding paragraph of his great book on the subject:

 "At first inflation stimulated production because of the divergence between the internal and external values of the mark, but later it exercised an increasingly disadvantageous influence, disorganizing and limiting production.
 It annihilated thrift, it made reform of the national budget impossible for years, it obstructed the solution of the Reparations question; it destroyed incalculable moral and intellectual values.
 It provoked a serious revolution in social classes, a few people accumulating wealth and forming a class of usurpers of national property, whilst millions of individuals were thrown into poverty.
 It was a distressing preoccupation and constant torment of innumerable families, it poisoned the German people by spreading among all classes the spirit of speculation and by diverting them from proper and regular work, and it was the cause of incessant political and moral disturbance.
-It is indeed easy enough to understand why the record of the sad years 1919-23 always weighs like a nightmare on the German people?’
+It is indeed easy enough to understand why the record of the sad years 1919-23 always weighs like a nightmare on the German people?"

 These lines were first published in 1931.
 There is only one thing to add.
 The demoralization that the debasement of the currency left in its wake played a major role in bringing Adolf Hitler into power in 1933.